18F/handbook/launching-software/infrastructure.md

 **Alerting**

 - **_Someone_ is alerted, somehow, if a monitor test is failing**
-- Flexible targets (for vacation, by component, etc), eg PagerDuty
+- Flexible targets (for vacation, by component, etc)
 - Alerts triggered based on "out of the norm" thresholds
 - Flapping status does not result in excess/bouncing alerts